 Seek Medical Attention

 If you get injured in a car accident, please immediately get help, and seek a medical solution.
-If injury sustain do not involve emergency treatment, you can use non-critical care options.
+If injury sustain do not involve emergency treatment, you can use non-critical care options that may include cold laser therapy for pain relief.
 The best way to start is to get help or contact your primary caregiver.